-- Researchers who have a 25% affiliation with an Austrian research institution can participate in a research group 2.
+- Researchers working abroad who have an additional 25% affiliation with an Austrian research institution can participate in a research group2.

 - One researcher acts as coordinator of the research group.

 - The formal application is submitted by the Austrian research institution; all Austrian research institutions are eligible; there is no limit on the number of applications that can be submitted by a research institution.
 A research institution can thus submit several applications.

 - Funding of cooperation projects between researchers at locations3 with more limited research infrastructure or in certain scientific/scholarly disciplines that cooperate on smaller scales

 - Medium-term research cooperation (up to five years) on a complex, current topic in mixed teams of at least three and no more than five researchers (at least one third of the team members should be from the underrepresented gender as the gender ratio of the team is a decision-relevant criterion)

 - Innovative interdisciplinary or multidisciplinary research cooperation that examines a topic in more depth or breadth

 - Integration of junior researchers in a leading role

 - Description of an internationalisation strategy to connect to the international research community

 Before submitting a draft proposal, the researchers of the research group must agree on the thematic requirements described below (e.g., research programme, team, etc.)::

 - State of research on which the research group is based

 - Innovative4, multi-/interdisciplinary5 research approaches in the research group’s programme

 - Definition of the common goals and questions in the research group in the case of an interdisciplinary research approach

 - by using a coherent and consistent terminology

 - by identifying the relevant characteristics of the problem

 - by defining the aspects to be examined

 - by combining the various disciplinary theories into a common theoretical approach

 - by defining how the synthesis will be formed – shared “language”, theoretical basis, individual contributions

 - Concise definition of the innovative and cutting-edge-character of the research topic

 - Description of the thematic coherence and the expected innovation value through collaboration in the research group